What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 Preparation of solutions

-A solution of standard samples (SS) of thymol and menthol.
-5 mg of thymol and 10 mg of menthol are dissolved in 10 ml of alcohol 96% with stirring.
-The shelf life of the solution is not more than 3 months when stored in a cool, dark place.
+Standard solution (RS) of thymol and menthol.
+5 mg of thymol and 10 mg of menthol are dissolved in 10 ml of 96% alcohol with stirring.
+The shelf life of the solution is no more than 3 months when stored in a cool, dark place.

 Test solution.
-To 20 μl of the quantitative oil, 1 ml of toluene is added.
+To 20 µl of oil obtained by quantification, add 1 ml of toluene.

-On the start line of a high performance chromatographic plate with a layer of silica gel on an aluminum substrate 10 × 10 cm in size, 15 μl of the test solution and 20 μl of a CO solution of thymol and menthol are applied in strips.
-The plate with the applied samples is dried at room temperature, placed in a chamber with a mixture of solvents ethyl acetate - toluene (5:95), and chromatographed in an ascending manner.
-When the front of solvents passes about 80 - 90% of the length of the plate from the start line, it is removed from the chamber, dried until traces of solvents are removed, treated with anisic aldehyde with a solution of alcoholic sulfate, kept at a temperature of 100 - 105 ° C for 5 - 10 minutes and viewed in daylight.
+On the starting line of a high-performance chromatography plate with a layer of silica gel on an aluminum substrate measuring 10 × 10 cm, 15 μl of the test solution and 20 μl of a solution of CO thymol and menthol are applied in strips.
+The plate with the applied samples is dried at room temperature, placed in a chamber with a solvent mixture of ethyl acetate - toluene (5:95), and chromatographed using an ascending method.
+When the front of solvents passes about 80–90% of the length of the plate from the starting line, it is removed from the chamber, dried until traces of solvents are removed, treated with anisaldehyde with alcoholic sulfate solution, kept at a temperature of 100–105 °C for 5–10 minutes and viewed in daylight.

-The chromatogram of the CO solution of thymol and menthol should show a blue adsorption zone (menthol) in the lower part and above it a pink adsorption zone (thymol).
+The chromatogram of a solution of CO thymol and menthol should reveal a blue adsorption zone (menthol) in the lower part and above it a pink adsorption zone (thymol).

-The chromatogram of the test solution should show: the adsorption zone from violet to reddish-violet color slightly above the level of the adsorption zone of menthol on the chromatogram of the CO solution of thymol and menthol (iceol), as well as the zone from violet to reddish-violet color slightly above the adsorption zone of thymol on the chromatogram solution of CO of thymol and menthol (palyustrol); detection of other adsorption zones is allowed.
+The chromatogram of the test solution should show: an adsorption zone from violet to reddish-violet color slightly above the level of the menthol adsorption zone on the chromatogram of a solution of CO thymol and menthol (ice), as well as a violet to reddish-violet color zone slightly above the thymol adsorption zone on the chromatogram solution of CO thymol and menthol (palustrol); detection of other adsorption zones is allowed.

-1. 2 ...
-About 2.0 g of crushed raw materials passing through a sieve with holes of 2 mm are placed in a flask with a capacity of 100 ml, 20 ml of 70% alcohol are added and heated in a water bath with a reflux condenser for 10 minutes.
-Then the extract is cooled and filtered (test solution).
+1. 2 .
+About 2.0 g of crushed raw material, passing through a sieve with 2 mm holes, is placed in a 100 ml flask, 20 ml of 70% alcohol is added and heated in a water bath with reflux for 10 minutes.
+The extract is then cooled and filtered (test solution).

-A) 1 ml of the test solution is placed in a test tube, zinc powder and 5 - 7 drops of concentrated hydrochloric acid are added, mixed; a faint pink coloration should be observed, which becomes more intense when heated (flavonoids)
+A) 1 ml of the test solution is placed in a test tube, zinc powder and 5–7 drops of concentrated hydrochloric acid are added and mixed; a slight pink color should be observed, which becomes more intense when heated (flavonoids)

 TESTS